dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/02_statistical_plots/plot_kde_plots.rst.txt

 Kernel Density Estimation
 ==========================

-KDE plots for probability density estimation and comparison.
+Use kernel density estimates for single and grouped data to highlight smooth probability ridges.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-102